 Includes the African and European immigrant experiences in America, the effects of slavery and urbanization, and the formation of class consciousness.
-Prerequisites: SO-121 OR LS-101, AND SO-280 AND SO-384; Course Type(s): Values, Capstone, Writing Intensive, Pluralism.
+Prerequisites: SO-121 OR LS-101, AND SO-280 AND SO-384; Course Type(s): Values,Capstone,Writing Intensive,Pluralism,Core curriculum course.